Two employees were working together in a government department.

 Arbitrator Briggs determined that the Employer had "clear

-and sufficient policies regarding the protection of private
+and sufficient policies regarding the protection of personal

 information" and that all employees were reminded of these

 policies via pop-up windows when logging in.
 Moreover, there had

 not been any previous incidents involving breaches of privacy in